Stevecool023/S.cool_Python/README.md

 > Sum of cubes of the first n natural numbers.\
 > Calculate sum of inputed numbers.\
 > Determine the average of entered numbers.\
+> Calculate the approximate value for pi using Leibniz formula for pi.
+Number of terms are entered by the user.\

 # Stephen@karanja.